-For the year to 30 June 2022, the Fund's total gross transaction costs were 0.63% of GAV for Ordinary Units.
+For the year to 30 June 2024, the Fund's total gross transaction costs were 0.27% of GAV for Ordinary Units.
+The net transaction costs equated to 0.26% per annum of GAV after the Sell Spread was applied to redemptions during the period.
 However, transaction costs can differ in subsequent years, particularly in line with costs incurred from the acquisition and sale of Properties as an actively managed property fund may have significant costs relating to the purchase and sale of property.